Cantera/cantera/doc/sphinx/python/ctml_conversion.rst

 ***********************

 .. seealso::
-   For documentation of the command line interface, see the :ref:`ctml2yaml
-   <sec-ctml2yaml>` section.
-For a tutorial, refer to the `Converting CTI and XML input
+   For documentation of the command line interface, see the :ref:`ctml2yaml <sec-ctml2yaml>` section.
+For a tutorial, refer to the :doc:`/userguide/legacy2yaml-tutorial` page.
-   files to YAML <https://cantera.org/tutorials/legacy2yaml.html>`_ pages.

 Module-level documentation